 Carl Sheehan’s stoneware pottery adorned with Yellowstone-inspired landscapes is a popular seller in both the Lake Hotel and Old Faithful Inn shops.
 The former Old Faithful artist-in-residence now runs his Fire Hole Pottery business from nearby Bozeman, Montana.
 But he still makes monthly appearances at the lodge and figures sales in the park account for 70% of his income.

 “It’s very important to my business,” he says.

 We’ve also introduced an educational component to its stores.
-For instance, informational graphics will be featured in the Mammoth Springs Hotel gift shop when it re-opens in August noting the impact of climate change on various Yellowstone species.
+For instance, informational graphics are featured in the Mammoth Springs Hotel gift shop noting the impact of climate change on various Yellowstone species.